 Looking to visit a quintessential Dutch town?
 Look no further than Alkmaar.
-There are plenty of great things to do in Alkmaar and we’ll have you covered with all our top attractions and sights to see while in this dinky cheese lover’s paradise.
+There are plenty of great things to do in Alkmaar, and we’ll have you covered with all our top attractions and sights to see while in this cheese lover’s paradise.

 1. Visit the historic Alkmaar cheese market in the center of the city

 Do you love cheese?
-Then indulge in a wonderful tour at Alkmaar historic cheese market!
-The market has stood for about 700 years with records of its existence dating back to 1365, and cheese has been bought, weighed, and sold here ever since, making Alkmaar one of the most important cheese cities on Earth.
+Then indulge in a tour of Alkmaar’s world-famous cheese market!
+The market has stood for about 700 years, with records dating back to 1365, and cheese has been bought, weighed, and sold here ever since, making Alkmaar one of the most important cheese cities on Earth.

 Cheese has always been a big deal to the Dutch, and great care to inspect and weigh cheese has always been paramount at the Alkmaar cheese market, where weighing cheese has no small amount of ceremony.

-In fact, weighing the cheese had so much importance that only a select few were entrusted with the process in the middle ages and there was only one set of scales in town to accurately weigh the cheese under official scrutiny.
+Weighing the cheese had so much importance that only a select few were entrusted with the process in the Middle Ages, and there was only one set of scales in town to weigh the cheese under official scrutiny accurately.

-Along with other traditional touches such as uniforms, methods of testing and inspecting, cutting, carrying, and trading this edible gold, make the historic Alkmaar cheese market an exceptional destination to visit.
+Along with other traditional touches of Dutch cheese markets, such as uniforms, testing and inspecting, cutting, carrying, and trading, this edible gold makes the historic Alkmaar cheese market an exceptional destination.

 On your visit, you’ll see cheese porters, easily identifiable from their traditional white uniforms.
 You will also see them carry the cheese using old-school wooden tools.

-What makes a visit to the cheese market memorable is how vibrant and lively the experience is as samplers and cheese traders go to work inspecting and tasting cheese, and wheeling and dealing in cheese wheels.
+What makes a visit to the cheese market memorable is how positive the experience is as samplers and cheese traders go to work inspecting and tasting cheese and wheeling and dealing in cheese wheels.